Sugar beet: Sugary syrup

 An unrefined sugary syrup can be produced directly from sugar beet.
 This thick, dark syrup is produced by cooking shredded sugar beet for several hours, then pressing the resulting mash and concentrating the juice produced until it has a consistency similar to that of honey.
 No other ingredients are used.

 In Germany, particularly the Rhineland area, and in the Netherlands, this sugar beet syrup (called Zuckerrüben-Sirup or Zapp in German, or Suikerstroop in Dutch) is used as a spread for sandwiches, as well as for sweetening sauces, cakes and desserts.
 Dutch people generally top their pancakes with stroop.

 Suikerstroop made according to the Dutch tradition is a Traditional Speciality Guaranteed under EU and UK law.
 Commercially, if the syrup has a dextrose equivalency (DE) above 30, the product has to be hydrolyzed and converted to a high-fructose syrup, much like high-fructose corn syrup, or isoglucose syrup in the EU.

 Uridine

 Uridine can be isolated from sugar beet.

 Alternative fuel

 BP and Associated British Foods plan to use agricultural surpluses of sugar beet to produce biobutanol in East Anglia in the United Kingdom.

 The feedstock-to-yield ratio for sugarbeet is 56:9.
 Therefore, it takes 6.22 kg of sugar beet to produce 1 kg of ethanol (approximately 1.27 L at room temperature).
+In 2006 it was found that producing ethanol from sugar beet or cane became profitable when the market price for ethanol were close to $4 per U.S. gallon.
+According to Atlantic Biomass president Robert Kozak, a study at the University of Maryland Eastern Shore, indicates sugar beets appear capable of producing 860 to 900 usgal of ethanol per acre (400 m2).